Hertz-H/book-store-dapp/README.md

-# 📚 ETH BookStore - Decentralized E-Commerce with Stable USD Pricing
+# 📚 ETH BookStore - Decentralized E-Store with Stable USD Pricing

 ![Project Banner](https://via.placeholder.com/1200x400?text=ETH+BookStore+DApp)

 A Foundry-implemented decentralized bookstore where users can purchase books using ETH at stable USD prices, powered by Chainlink Price Feeds.

+## About This Project

+### Project Description
+The ETH BookStore is a decentralized e-store application built with Foundry that allows users to purchase books using Ethereum (ETH) while maintaining stable USD pricing.
+The system uses Chainlink Data Feeds to convert USD prices to ETH .

 ## 🏗️ Project Structure (Foundry)